gorghoa/ScenarioStateBehatExtension/README.md

 composer require gorghoa/scenariostate-behat-extension @RC
 ```

-Then update your project’s `behat.yml` config file by loading the extension:
+Then update your project's `behat.yml` config file by loading the extension:

 ```yaml
 default: